yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 2. Newton's method of optimization (an improved version of gradient descent algorithm)

-``The gradient or Hessian matrix of newton's method actually vary with the sub-problems of the quadratic programming, which means there will be several slightly different implementation of newton's method in the project.``
+``The gradient or Hessian matrix of newton's method actually vary with the sub-problems of the quadratic programming, which means there will be several slightly different implementations of newton's method in the project.``

 3. Phase1 method